-Recommendation Responsible Response and action plan Completion date OIG Comments Management comments these reports are used by the PR for disbursement decision purposes.
-Recommendation (High) NERCHA should: (a) Ensure advances are not given to IPs given that IPs are distinguished from SRs by their poor financial management capacity.
-IPs should not be allowed to independently procure goods or services with the Global Fund grant funds. (b) Ensure advances are paid to SR's only after the proper liquidation of the previous advances. (c) Follow up with SRs to secure the liquidation of long outstanding advances. (d) Ensure that advances can only be disbursed with proper approval.
-NERCHA The Global Fund Secretariat's Comments: See response to Recommendation 29 The OIG may wish to mention also that SRs should be funded based on a pre-defined criteria for performance.
+Recommendation Responsible Response and action plan Completion date OIG Comments Management comments Recommendation30(High)NERCHA should:(a)Ensure(a)Ensureare not given to IPs giventhat IPs are distinguishedfrom SRs by their poorfinancialmanagementcapacity.
+IPs should not beallowed to independentlyprocure goods or serviceswiththeGlobalFundgrant funds.(b)Ensureadvances o NERCHA these reports are used by the PR for disbursement decision purposes.
+The Global Fund Secretariat's Comments: See response to Recommendation 29 The OIG may wish to mention also that SRs should be funded based on a pre-defined criteria for performance.
 These can be pre-existing national criteria.
 Country's Comments: IPs used to be given advances to pay training allowances for workshop attendees.
 All procurement is done by the PR and the training related allowances are now paid by PR staff.
-However we accept that these controls on these payments have to be further improved.
-Our current disbursement mechanism follows the same pattern of the Global Fund where a buffer is provided for the SR to continue implementation whilst disbursement reports are reviewed.
-Disbursements are booked as receivables in the Accounting System and only liquidated after verification of expenditures reported by SRs.
-Ongoing improvements in controls by 31 October 2011 Ongoing Noted.
+However we accept • OIG Comments Noted.
 However, during the audit, the OIG noted several instances of disbursement of funds prior to liquidating previous advances.
 The PR should perform additional steps to ensure that the advances are disbursed as per the policy.
-The Global Fund Secretariat's Comments: (d) The Secretariat will work with the PR to ensure that the PR completes payment and procurement on behalf of IPs and does not transfer funds to them, including for training activities. (e) To ensure tighter and more controlled SR follow-up, financial reconciliation, identification of ineligible expenses and disbursements to SRs based on PBF principles and reporting, the PR management has decided to set a monthly disbursement cycle.
-The Secretariat will work with the PR to help ensure that advances to SR are liquated prior to making subsequent SR disbursements, long outstanding advances are liquated and, lastly, that advances are made according to policy. (f) The PR's new GMU structure will contribute towards the resolution of the noted items on SR
+The Global Fund Secretariat's Comments: (d) The Secretariat will work with the PR to ensure that the PR completes payment and procurement on behalf of IPs and does not transfer funds to them, including for training activities. (e) To ensure tighter and more controlled SR follow-up, financial reconciliation, identification of ineligible grant funds.
+PR and the training related allowances are Ongoing financial reconciliation, (f) The PR's new GMU structure will contribute towards the resolution of the noted items on SR